Biscay

-Biscay (/ˈbɪskeɪ, ˈbɪski/ BISK-ay-,_-BISK-ee; Bizkaia [bis̻kai.a]; Vizcaya [biθˈkaʝa]) is a province of Spain and a historical territory of the Basque Country, heir of the ancient Lordship of Biscay, lying on the south shore of the eponymous bay.
+Biscay (/ˈbɪskeɪ, ˈbɪski/ BISK-ay-,_-BISK-ee; Bizkaia [bis̻kai.a]; Vizcaya [biθˈkaʝa]) is a province of the Basque Autonomous Community, heir of the ancient Lordship of Biscay, lying on the south shore of the eponymous bay.
 The capital and largest city is Bilbao.

-Biscay is one of the most renowned and prosperous provinces of Spain, historically a major trading hub in the Atlantic Ocean since medieval times and, later on, one of the largest industrial and financial centers of the Iberian peninsula.
+Biscay is one of the most renowned and prosperous provinces of Spain, historically a major trading hub in the Atlantic Ocean since medieval times and, later on, one of the largest industrial and financial centers of the Iberian Peninsula.
 Since the extensive deindustrialization that took place throughout the 1970s, the economy has come to rely more on the services sector.

 Etymology

-It is accepted in linguistics (Koldo Mitxelena, etc.) that Bizkaia is a cognate of bizkar (cf. Biscarrosse in Aquitaine), with both place-name variants well attested in the whole Basque Country and out meaning 'low ridge' or 'prominence' (Iheldo bizchaya attested in 1141 for the Monte Igueldo in San Sebastián).
+Linguists (Koldo Mitxelena, etc.) accept that Bizkaia is a cognate of bizkar (cf. Biscarrosse in Aquitaine), meaning 'low ridge' or 'prominence'.
+Both place-name variants are well-attested both within and outside of the whole Basque Country.
+Iheldo bizchaya was attested in 1141 for the Monte Igueldo in San Sebastián.

-Denominations
+Names

 Bizkaia

-Bizkaia is the official name, and it is used on official documents.
-It is also the most used denomination by the media in Spanish in the Basque Country.
-It is also the denomination used in the Basque version of the Spanish constitution and in the Basque version of the Statute of Autonomy of the Basque Country.
+Bizkaia is the official name, and it is used on official documents and national media.
+It is also the name used in the Basque version of the Spanish constitution, and of the Statute of Autonomy of the Basque Country.

-Bizkaia is the only official denomination in Spanish or Basque approved for the historical territory by the General Council of the province and the Spanish laws.
+Bizkaia is the only official name in Spanish or Basque approved for the historical territory by the General Council of the province and the Spanish laws.

 Vizcaya

-Vizcaya is the denomination in Spanish, recommended by the Royal Spanish Academy.
-It is used in non-official documents.
-It is also the Spanish denomination used in the Spanish version of the Constitution and in the Spanish version of the Statute of Autonomy of the Basque Country.
+Vizcaya is the hispanized modulation for the given name, used in non-official documents, as recommended by the Royal Spanish Academy.
+It is also the co-official name used in the Spanish version of the Constitution, as well as in the Statute of Autonomy of the Basque Country.